Updates for your syllabus (Fall 2021)

 Fall 2021 marks our return to campus for students, faculty, and staff.
 Approximately 90% of listed undergraduate and graduate classes will be held in-person (In-Person Expected or IPE).
 However, we should keep in mind that this upcoming academic year is not fully back to our old “normal.”

-At the same time, we encourage you to think about places where you can be flexible with your students.
-Mental and physical health, technology, and other aspects of daily life may be uncertain or unstable in the coming months.
-Thinking ahead to situations where a student may have unreliable technology or where they might be unwell will help you be more prepared and more confident about supporting your students this semester.
+As we adjust to the new realities of teaching on campus, we encourage you to think about places where you can be flexible with your students.
+Mental and physical health, technology, and other aspects of daily life may still be uncertain or unstable in the coming year.
+Thinking ahead to situations where a student may be unwell or (especially for remote-only courses) have unreliable technology will help you be more prepared and more confident about supporting your students this year.

 To help you update your syllabus, we have prepared resources on a set of important issues that you will want to address.
-For each (see below), you will find
+This page is divided in three sections: